 This Greek Tomato Cucumber Salad tosses cucumbers, cherry tomatoes, and red onion in a delicious, Mediterranean-inspired vinaigrette dressing.
 Topped with creamy feta and Kalamata olives, it’s the perfect healthy summer side dish or light meal.

-Halve the cucumber and scoop out the seeds with a spoon.
+Halve the 1 english cucumber and scoop out the seeds with a spoon.
 Slice the cucumber into ¼ inch thick half moons.

-Place the cucumber, tomatoes, red onion and parsley in a large bowl.
+Place the cucumber, 1 pint cherry tomatoes, 1/2 red onion and 1 Tablespoon flat leaf parsley in a large bowl.

-For the vinaigrette, whisk together the olive oil, vinegar, garlic, oregano, mustard, salt and pepper in a small bowl.
+For the vinaigrette, whisk together the 1/3 cup extra virgin olive oil, 2 Tablespoons white wine vinegar, 2 cloves garlic, 1 teaspoon dried oregano, 1/2 teaspoon Dijon mustard, 1 teaspoon kosher salt and 1/2 teaspoon freshly ground black pepper in a small bowl.

 Pour the vinaigrette over the vegetables.
 Set aside for 30 minutes to allow the flavors to blend.

-Top with the feta cheese and kalamata olives and enjoy!
+Top with the 4 ounces feta cheese and ⅓ cup kalamata olives olives and enjoy!

 Notes